Comparing 12 Free Screencasting Tools

 Debut from NCHsoftware AVI, WMV, FLV, ASF, MPG, 3GP, MP4, MOV, and more Files are created on the local PC (the app runs locally, not on the Internet), and can therefore easily be distributed.
 These formats can be uploaded to YouTube and other video sharing sites for web based sharing.
 There are a number of editing capabilities, including the ability to add captions to video.

-Other Debut Notes: There is a paid “Plus” version of Debut available for $59.95, with various add-on applets available as well to provide additional functionality.
+Other Debut Notes: There is a paid “Plus” version of Debut available, with various add-on applets available as well to provide additional functionality.

 Summary of Findings

-A couple sites don’t meet my criteria and therefore won’t be further considered (Screenpresso is just for images, and Faculte’s free version limits the no. of users who can view presentations).
+A couple sites don't meet my criteria and therefore won't be further considered (Screenpresso is just for images, and Faculte's free version limits the no. of users who can view presentations).
+Screencastle seems to be provide just screen motion and audio capture with no editing capability and the resulting captures can only be published right on their site (I much prefer a tool that allows files to be downloaded, providing more flexibility for distribution, and the potential for combining clips with a tool like Windows Movie Maker to create a desired end result).
 This leaves Jing, Screencast-O-matic, Freescreencast, CamStudio, Webinaria, and Debut to consider for further review.
-I’ve already test Jing a bit (see last week’s post for more on this).
-Debut looks like it has great potential, with it’s editing capabilities and available paid upgrade.
+I've already test Jing a bit (see last week's post for more on this).
+Debut looks like it has great potential, with it's editing capabilities and available paid upgrade.
 It also allows for screen image capture or screen motion capture, like Jing.
-Of the rest, based on a review of the information on their websites, I would rank my interest (most to least), as follows: Screencast-O-matic, Webinaria, CamStudio, then Freescreencast.
-[Ed Note - After writing this article, I learned that Screenr.com allows files to be downloaded, and after trying this tool, I really liked it - KW 1/31/10]
+Of the rest, based on a review of the information on their websites, I would rank my interest (most to least), as follows: Screencast-O-matic, Webinaria, then CamStudio.
+[Ed Note – After writing this article, I learned that Screenr.com allows files to be downloaded, and after trying this tool, I really liked it – KW 1/31/10]

-Of course, you may have different goals than I, and some of these tools may meet your needs even though they are not necessarily what I am looking for, so feel free to check them as you see fit!
+Of course, you may have different goals than I, and some of these tools may meet your needs even though they are not necessarily what I was looking for, so you might wish to check 'em out further.

 Next Week